Skip to main content

 Graphs of intensity of exercise low, medium and high, and percentage of what fabrics are worn.
 Information is in the text.

-Graphs showing what a sample of Ethical Consumer readers wear in terms of clothing materials for different levels of exercise intensity.
+Graph showing what a sample of Ethical Consumer readers wear in terms of clothing materials for different levels of exercise intensity.
+Higher intensity tends to have more wearing of synthetic materials.

 The carbon cost of sportswear